Democrats anoint Lamont for a second term, praise his handling of economy and pandemic

 Both Lamont and Stefanowski are businessmen.
 Stefanowski had a long career in corporate finance, with stops at GE and UBS before leading a global payday loan company.
 Before entering politics, Lamont was founder of Campus Televideo, a company that specialized in cable systems in colleges, universities and gated communities.

-“Now you know, when the governor was elected, there were those who doubted that a businessman could get things done in Hartford.
+“Now, you know, when the governor was elected, there were those who doubted that a businessman could get things done in Hartford.
 He proved them wrong,” Lt.
-Governor Susan Bysiewicz said in remarks following her nomination.
+Gov. Susan Bysiewicz said in remarks following her nomination.

 She wasn’t alone among Saturday’s speakers in highlighting a long list of the Lamont administration’s economic wins.
 That list includes paying down the state’s pension debt, building up the budget surplus, raising the minimum wage, expanding the earned income tax credit, passing paid family medical leave, investing in education, job training and infrastructure, and cutting taxes.